abhay-tank/todo-server/README.md

 Kipplist API is a Nodejs Express REST API which provides CRUD functionality of Todos along with Authentication.

+Kipplist uses MongoDB to store Todos and User data.

 ### Base URL

 ```